saasbook/Sage-Mentorship-Project/README.md

  $--output config/application.yml config/application.yml.asc
 ```

+* 'Figaro' gem is used along with this encrypted application file in order to use the keys throughout the application.

+# User access rights
+* Super:
+  - see all mentor data
+  - see all school data
+  - see all admin data
+  - see all super user data
+  - create, edit, destroy all of the above user types
+  - export checkin data to csv file and reset checkin/checkout tables
+* Admin:
+  - see all mentor checkins for their school only
+  - able to created, edit, delete mentors
+  - able to create, edit, delete check in for particular mentor
+  - able to create, edit, delete check out for particular mentor
+  - able to mark checkin and checkout geolocation as valid/invalid.
+Default range for 'valid' status is 0.25mi from a school.
+* Mentor:
+  - able to check out and check in to their mentorship assignment

 # Note
 * Currently the app is deployed in heroku and the link to app is https://rocky-tundra-90969.herokuapp.com/, though in future
   i believe it will be deployed to somewhere else.
 By default rails uses sqlite as db but heroku doesn't support sqlite, so we have